Engaging Minds: University of Canterbury and EchoPoll

 by Alison Maloney

 As Team Leader of Blended Learning and Academic Development at the University of Canterbury, Dr Brad Hurren is on a mission to make complex material engaging and accessible for every student.
-In addition to this Team Leader role, Hurren is also a teaching academic – he works with over 200 on-campus students and 20 distance learners, some of whom are high-performance athletes – he knows first-hand the challenge of delivering complex, hands-on subject matter in a way that captivates and involves every student.
+In addition to this Team Leader role, Hurren is also a teaching academic – he works with over 200 on-campus students and 20 distance learners, some of whom are high-performance athletes – meaning that he knows first-hand the challenge of delivering complex, hands-on subject matter in a way that captivates and involves every student.

 Applying for an Echo360 e3 Tech grant in 2023 offered Hurren and his colleagues Donna Thompson and Pablo Taylor, both already responsible for the administration of EchoVideo at the University, the opportunity to get hands on with EchoPoll, an interactive polling tool designed to engage students and enhance learning both in the classroom and online.